backstage/backstage/docs/features/software-catalog/configuration.md

       allow: [Group]
 ```

-We are able to add entities of kind `Component` or `API` from any location,
+We are able to add entities of kind `Component`, `API`, or `System` from any
-entities of kind `System` from any `github` location, and `Group` entities from
+location, and `Group` entities from the `org-data.yaml`, which will also be read
-the `org-data.yaml`, which will also be read as statically configured location.
+as statically configured location.

 Note that if the `catalog.rules` key is present it will replace the default
 value, meaning that you need to add rules for `Component` and `API` kinds if you